InformaticsMatters/ansible-infrastructure/doc/getting-started.rst

     with the label ``purpose=application``.
 This is not mandatory, but recommended.

+3. An **NGINX Ingress Controller**.
+In order to load-balance and route traffic into and around the cluster we rely on an NGINX ingress controller and the annotations it supports in Kubernetes **Ingress** objects.
+    If you have not already installed NGINX as an ingress controller you can use the one pre-packaged in our ``provisioning`` directory and refer to our ``provisioning/README.md``.

-3.  **Domain names** should be routed to your cluster.
-    You will set the actual names using parameters but you should have resolvable domain names for infrastructure components that will be deployed (e.g. domains for the **AWX** and **Keycloak** services).
+4.  **Domain names** should be routed to your cluster's Load Balancer (normally automatically created by the installation of an NGINX Ingress Controller - see above).
+You will set the actual names using parameters but you should have resolvable domain names for infrastructure components that will be deployed (e.g. domains for the **AWX** and **Keycloak** services if you're using them).

 Cluster credentials
 ===================